speced/bikeshed/bikeshed/widlparser/README.md

 Find a member of the construct.
 For 'callback' Constructs with an interface, will search the interface.

+**Construct.findMembers(name)**

+Return a list of members of the construct matching the name.
+For 'callback' Constructs with an interface, will search the interface.

 **Construct.findMethod(name)**

 Find a method within the construct.

+**Construct.findMethods(name)**

+Return a list of methods within the construct matching the name.

 **Construct.findArgument(name[, searchMembers = True])**

 Find an argument within the construct.
+If 'searchMembers' is true, all members will be searched as well.
+This allows distinguishing between arguments of a callback versus arguments of a callback interface's methods.

+**Construct.findArguments(name[, searchMembers = True])**

+Return a list of arguments within the construct mathcing the name.
 If 'searchMembers' is true, all members will be searched as well.
 This allows distinguishing between arguments of a callback versus arguments of a callback interface's methods.

 **Construct.markup(marker)**